Diinidu12/ChaosAlert-Mobile-App/README.md

 - Helps inform nearby users and authorities about ongoing incidents

 ### Location-Based Alerts
+- International Tsunami and Earthquack warnings that relate to Sri Lanka are Notified the users
 - Users are notified only about disasters occurring **within a 50 km radius**
 - Reduces unnecessary alerts and ensures relevant updates